H-Y-H-Y-H/CML_Assignment0/machine_learning/README.md

 ### Report Quality:
 The clarity and completeness of your report, including detailed explanations of your neural network design, training process, and testing results.

+Hint: Do not treat this test as a simple supervised learning task.
+A good machine learning algorithm designer should also have a good intuition of the data and an ability to extract critical information from the raw dataset.